New Breeds for 2021

 The Biewer Terrier (pronounced “beaver”) was developed in Germany in the 1980s.
 This whimsical toy breed is light-hearted, intelligent, and amusing.
 The Biewer Terrier is an elegant, long-haired dog with a breed signature ponytail.
 Their fun-loving, childlike attitude makes them a devoted, loyal, and obedient companion, despite being mischievous at times.
 The Biewer Terrier will join the Toy Group.

 The rarest of the four native Belgium breeds, the Belgian Laekenois (pronounced "Lak-in-wah") is an affectionate, alert and intelligent dog bred to herd and guard flocks and fields.
-Similar to the Malinois, Shepherd and Tervuren, this sturdy dog’s main difference, besides region of origin, is his rough, coarse coat with a tousled look.
+Similar to the Malinois, Sheepdog and Tervuren, this sturdy dog’s main difference, besides region of origin, is his rough, coarse coat with a tousled look.
 The Belgian Laekenois joins the Herding Group.

 The Dogo Argentino, developed in Argentina’s Cordoba province in the 1920s, was bred to find, chase, and catch dangerous game such as wild boar, pumas, and other destructive predators.
 The Dogo Argentino joins the Working Group.